Marriage & Family Therapy Program FAQ

 What is the deadline for my application?

 If you are applying so that you can begin the program in the fall, then you need to get your completed application in to the School of Education by February 1.
-If you are applying for spring admission, then the due date is October 15.
 Applications will not be considered complete until they have all the required components, this includes your letters of recommendation.
 It really helps expedite the review of your application if you ask you recommenders early enough so that they get to us before the deadline.
 We will review applications past the deadline as space is available.
 For more information, go to our admission page.

 Are any standardized tests required for admission to the MFT program?

 No, we do not require any standardized tests for the MFT MA program.

 Once my application is complete, how long will it take to find out whether I was accepted or not?

 All applications undergo a thorough review process by the members of the MFT program.
-Qualified applicants are then invited to a group interview on campus.
+Qualified applicants are then invited to a group interview on campus or via Zoom.
 Although we make every effort to review all applications on a timely basis, it still usually takes anywhere up to 8 weeks for a thorough review and response.
 It really depends upon how many applications we have received.
 For more information, go to our admissions page.

 Do you offer any scholarships?